lukeman/tootfiles/README.md

 LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

+#### Special Thanks
+Special thanks goes to [Peter Burns](http://twitter.com/rictic) for taking a look at my code and making sure I didn't commit any high crimes or pythonic treason.
+His suggestions ultimately led to a better implementation of this awful idea.

+Also, I should thank Scott Carpenter for [his blog post on scraping toots with BeautifulSoup](http://www.movingtofreedom.org/2009/03/18/python-script-for-backing-up-twitter-statuses/).
+I replaced my terribly poor initial method with his approach and cleaned up the code quite a bit.